Are Ferrets Domestic Animals?

 choose your color and add another boa vine to your set

-choose your color and expand your Fleece or open weave set
+choose your color to make your own custom set

 choose a color to make your own open weave set